-For a glimpse into 19th-century Morocco – at least from a vizier's perspective – the El Bahia Palace is a worthy side trip.
-At an ostentatious 160 rooms, the palace features tiled interior courtyards, archways carved stucco panels, intricate mosaics and classic painted latticework.
-Many riads in Marrakech feature similar design traits and are imbued with significant history and romance, especially those inside the Medina walls.
+is a must-see destination.
+At an impressive 160 rooms, the palace features tiled interior courtyards, archways, carved stucco panels, intricate mosaics, and classic painted latticework.
+Many Riads in Marrakech feature similar design traits and are imbued with significant history and romance, especially those inside the Medina walls.